diogotcorreia/master-thesis/docs/content/acknowledgements.typ

 for your sharp comments, and for your helpful availability.

-Lastly, I want to emphasise that this document is exclusively written by humans, as in, no generative artificial intelligence of any kind has been used.
+Lastly, I want to emphasise that this document is exclusively written by humans, as in, no generative artificial intelligence has been used.
 This would not have been achievable without the meticulous reviews of Rafa, Tomás, Henrique, Musard, and my opponent Yamini, all of whom I thank once again.